davidxmoody/davidxmoody.com/src/pages/cv.md

 An enthusiastic graduate web developer with a strong academic background.
 Keenly interested in   new web technologies.
 Has taken some time off to create two large websites requiring significant   learning.
 Able to work hard with minimal supervision.

-Currently looking for a suitable web developer position at a large company with room for growth.
+Currently looking for a suitable web developer position at an exciting company with room for growth.

 ## Technical skills